gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 and the overhead of DTLS to ensure that the final SCTP packet does not exceed the PMTU.

-When an SCTP packet containing a DTLS chunk bundled with any other chunk is received, the packet MUST be silently discarded.
+Upon receipt of an SCTP packet in which a DTLS chunk is bundled with any other chunk, the entire packet MUST be silently discarded.

 After the application has restricted the SCTP packet handling to protected SCTP packets only, a SCTP packet not containing a DTLS chunk MUST be